puckette/CS152-Project/index.md

 1. Develop a NN that classifies tweets as Russian propaganda or U.S. using the FastAI library
 2. Explore new methods for building NNs that do the above task and compare performance between NNs
-3. (Potentially) Build a dataset of QAnon tweets for training a NN in classification of tweets of QAnon followers, Russian propagandists, and U.S. politicians
+3. Build a dataset of QAnon tweets for training a NN in classification of tweets of QAnon followers, Russian propagandists, and U.S. politicians (potentially)